antholeole/home-server/README.md

 ## Developing on a new machine

-You need a masterkey to decrypt, so `rage ~/.secrets/age-pk.age` and then put that in secrets/secrets.nix in a masterkey.
+You need a masterkey to decrypt, so `rage-keygen -o ~/.secrets/age-pk.age` and then put that in secrets/secrets.nix in a masterkey.
+Then, an old masterkey needs to rekey all the secrets so the new masterkey can decrypt it.

 ## Using